bec4/ovenControl/README.md

     (Leave DNS empty)

 ### Running
-Run `ovenControl.py` from a terminal, be sure that there is a `.csv` file with the schedule.
+Run `ovenControl.py` from a terminal, be sure that there is a `program.csv` file with the schedule.
 This takes the format of

     temperature, duration